directus/directus/docs/getting-started/support.md

 Our [Discord Community](https://directus.chat) is another great way to get assistance.
 Please keep all questions in the help channels, be considerate, and remember that you are getting free help from the community.

-:::warning No Guaranteed Response Time
+::: warning No Guaranteed Response Time

 While the Directus Core Team plays an active and engaged role in community discussions, there is no guaranteed response time for Community Support.